dmcarth/Cue/README.md

 It is still in development and therefore not suitable for production just yet.

 ##Example
 Cue is designed to be intuitive and invisible whenever possible.
-It should look more or less the same as when it's printed.
-For example, headers are marked like so:
+It should look more or less exactly the same as when it's printed.
+Headers, for example, are marked by their own keywords:

 ```
+Act I
 Chapter 1
 Scene The First
-Act I
 ```

-... where "Chapter", "Scene", and "Act" all form keywords for the header name.

-Unmarked text is treated as ordinary description.
+Unmarked text is treated like ordinary description and can contain any variety of plain text.

 ```
-Jack went to the store to buy some milk and came home with a Jack Russell Terrier instead.
+Jack went to the store to buy some milk, but he came home with a Jack Russell Terrier instead.

+// OR, if you prefer a more traditional screenplay-style of prose

+The door opens to reveal Jack, both arms wrapped around a nervous Jack Russell Terrier.
+There is no milk to be seen.
 ```

 It also inherits a similar inline syntax to Markdown.